 The aim of this relief package for community and sporting groups using City-owned land, grounds or buildings is to support community groups and clubs that have been affected by COVID-19 requiring the closure of facilities and/or inability to use grounds for their activities.

 The City will issue a voucher for use at agreed local businesses to seek this expert advice.
-The voucher will be for an agreed dollar value based on the expert service provided.
+The program is available now until 30 June 2020 or until the voucher supply runs out.